SPAY AND NEUTER

 All spays and neuters are done by appointment only.

-• All pets older than 5 years needs an appointment.
+- All pets older than 5 years need blood work.

-• Brownsville Spay Neuter veterinary staff will deny pets for sterilization that are sick or less than 2 lbs for surgery.
+- Brownsville Spay and Neuter veterinary staff will deny pets for sterilization that are sick.